Information About Cisco Cloud Web Security

 For example, if you configure the default username to be “Guest,” then the ASA sends “Guest.”
 If you configure the default username to be “Cisco\Guest,” then the ASA sends “Cisco\Guest.”

 How Groups and the Authentication Key Interoperate

-Unless you need the per-ASA policy that a custom group plus group key provides, you will likely use a company key.
+Unless you need the per-ASA policy that a custom group+group key provides, you will likely use a company key.
 Note that not all custom groups are associated with a group key.
-You can use non-keyed custom groups to identify IP addresses or usernames, and use them in your policy along with rules that use directory groups.
+Non-keyed custom groups can be used to identify IP addresses or usernames, and can be used in your policy along with rules that use directory groups.

 Even if you do want per-ASA policy and are using a group key, you can also use the matching capability provided by directory groups and non-keyed custom groups.
 In this case, you might want an ASA-based policy, with some exceptions based on group membership, IP address, or username.
 For example, if you want to exempt users in the America\Management group across all ASAs:

-Add rules for each custom group plus group key after the exempt rule to apply policy per-ASA.
+3. Add rules for each custom group+group key after the exempt rule to apply policy per-ASA.